JorgeReus/k8s-user-auth/article.md

 ## Certificate Signing Request
-This method allows a client to ask for and X.509 certificate to be issued by the CA and delivered to him, you can check the code in the **csr** dir in the repo
+This method allows a client to ask for and X.509 certificate to be issued by the CA and delivered to the user, you can check the code in the **csr** dir in the repo
 ### Manual process
 For a test environment spin up minikube instance with `minikube start`, this was tested with `minikube version: v1.13.0`
 1. Create your private key